Sugar Land Hospital & Emergency Room Diagnostic Services

-St. Michael’s Emergency Rooms’ emergency medical care services have a complete, on-site diagnostic laboratory department, staffed 24 hours each day with specialists trained in lab work.
+St. Michael’s Emergency Rooms have a complete, on-site diagnostic laboratory department, staffed 24 hours each day with specialists trained in lab.

-St. Michael’s offers a range of tests for its patients.
+St. Michael’s offers an array of emergent lab testing for our patients.
 Below is a list of some of the tests our emergency clinic offers, and information about each test.
 Most of our lab tests results are known within 15 minutes.

 St. Michael’s Elite Hospital offers: